 Services to the Fortuna Foothills area east of the City of Yuma along I-8, and on Yellow Route 95 from the Mexican border at San Luis, via Somerton and the City of Yuma are continued to run service in order to reduce crowding and improve system on-time performance.
-Turquoise Route 10 has continued to run to provide intercity service two days per week between Yuma, Fort Yuma Indian Reservation, Winterhaven and El Centro, California.
+Turquoise Route 10 has continued to run to provide intercity service three days per week between Yuma, Fort Yuma Indian Reservation, Winterhaven and El Centro, California.

 A Transit Director manages YCIPTA.
-Support staff includes an Two Office Clerk, Two Office Specialists, Management Analyst, and Financial Services Operations Manager.
+Support staff includes Two Office Clerks, One Office Specialists, Transit Operations Manager, and Financial Services Operations Manager.
 YCIPTA has agreements with Yuma County for human resources, financial services, and Treasurer.
-YCIPTA also has agreements with City of Yuma for information technology services.